 The example of a student’s progress report (below) shows both the expected (group average) percentage scores, the student’s own current percentage scores, as well as the ‘Expected Score Check’ column.

-Please note, percentage scores achieved in different subjects are not comparable and a seemingly low percentage score does not mean that your child is not performing well, it instead reflects the difficulty and rigour of a subject’s assessments.
+Please note, percentage scores achieved in different subjects are not comparable and a seemingly low percentage score does not mean that your child is not performing well, it instead reflects the difficulty and rigour of the subject’s assessments.

-An important reason why Kingsmead School has decided not to use percentage score ‘targets’ with years 7 to 9, is that we do not want to create artificial barriers or ceilings for the progress of our students.
+An important reason why Kingsmead School decided not to use percentage score ‘targets’ with years 7 to 9, is that we do not want to create artificial barriers or ceilings for the progress of our students.
 Many Kingsmead teachers have observed that younger students who meet their expected grades early in the school year, begin to ‘switch off’ and become more difficult to motivate as the year progresses.
 This means that they will have made less progress by the end of the school year, than if they had not had an expected grade.
-Similarly, some younger students have become very demotivated when they have failed to meet very challenging expected grade in the autumn term and do not make the progress they are capable of by the end of the year either.
+Similarly, some younger students have become very demotivated when they have failed to meet a very challenging expected grade in the autumn term and do not make the progress they are capable of by the end of the year either.

 Without percentage score ‘targets’, we believe that students will be motivated to do their best in every assessment and make the progress they are truly capable of.